MemphisWeather.Net (MWN) - All the weather you need for Memphis and the Mid-South

 Subscribe today!

-Outdoor Warning/Tornado sirens are designed to be an early warning device primarily for persons who are outside away from the television and/or radio.
-Outdoor Warning/Tornado sirens are not frequently heard in homes during spring and summer months for multiple reasons such as the distance from the siren, homes being shut up with air conditioners running, and people being asleep during nighttime storms with thunder, rain, and wind.
-For this reason Emergency Management officials highly recommend citizens keep a NOAA Weather Alert Radio in their homes, preferably in the bedroom, with a tone alert programmed.
+We strongly recommend having multiple ways to receive severe weather warnings, especially when sleeping.
+Outdoor warning sirens are designed to be an early warning device primarily for persons who are outside away from the television and/or radio.
+They are not frequently heard in homes due to distance from a siren, air conditioners running in well-insulated homes, and people being asleep during nighttime storms with thunder, rain, and wind.
+For these reasons, a NOAA Weather Alert Radio is recommended for everyone's home, preferably in the bedroom, with a tone alert programmed and fresh batteries.
+Weather radios are as vital as smoke alarms.

-For a complete list of warning sirens in Shelby County (Excel format), click here.
+For a list of warning sirens in Shelby County (Excel format), click here.

 View warning sirens in Google Maps: click here